Skip to content

 The biennial Ryder Cup match alternates between Europe and the United States.

-The 2025 edition will be held at Bethpage Black in Farmingdale, New York.
+The 2025 edition was held at Bethpage Black in Farmingdale, New York.

 The first match took place between the USA and Great Britain at the Worcester Country Club, Massachusetts, in 1927.